parallelinc/ahead/docs/scope.md

 The application must define its own first-party vendor entity.
 This entity is the canonical vendor identity used for reporting, categorization, receipt matching, and spend aggregation.

-External vendor names from Mercury, Ramp, Brex, Stripe, Plaid, email receipts, OCR, invoice PDFs, and other integrations must map into first-party vendors.
+External vendor names from direct bank APIs, Stripe Financial Connections, Mercury, Ramp, Brex, Stripe, email receipts, OCR, invoice PDFs, and other integrations must map into first-party vendors.

 Example: